hrax/now-eslint/README.md

 # NOW ESLint
-Library and CLI to lint code in Update Set changes
+CLI and script library to lint code in Update Set changes

 ## Repository setup